maxwolf621/Notes/Typescript/Function.md

 function fn(x: string): string;

-// Return type isn't right
-function fn(x: number): boolean;
+// Return type isn't right should be boolean function fn(x: number): boolean;
 This overload signature is not compatible with its implementation signature.